Graph Databases - Analytical Use Cases

 Although this works well to insert, select, update and delete individual records over one or a limited number of tables (CRUD operations), performing joins during query execution over large schemas and data volumes is expensive and slow.

 This schema-less structure offers more flexibility than the relational database table.
 On top of the additional flexibility, graph databases treat relationships as first class citizens.
-Instead of being built during query execution, relationship are persisted in a graph database.
-Having all relationships stored with the data not only allows to extremely outperform relational databases on relationship-heavy queryies, it allows use cases that simply aren’t possible in relational databases.
+Instead of creating relationships in query runtime through joins, relationship are persisted in a graph database.
+Having all relationships stored with the data not only allows to extremely outperform relational databases on relationship-heavy queries, it also allows use cases that simply aren’t possible in relational databases.
+Through the algorithms that ship with your Neo4j database, machine learning analytics becomes available to anyone who has a basic understanding of the problem at hand and knows a little Cypher, Neo4j's query language.

 In this post, we’ll have a look at a couple of analytical use cases with graph databases.